-This Proxy Statement contains five proposals requiring stockholder action.
-Proposal 1 requests the election of three directors to the Board of Directors.
-Proposal 2 requests the ratification of the appointment of Deloitte & Touche LLP as the Company's registered independent public accountant for the fiscal year ending December 31, 2011.
-Proposal 3 requests stockholder approval of the Company's Amended and Restated 2007 Stock Option and Incentive Plan.
+This Proxy Statement contains four proposals requiring stockholder action.
+Proposal 1 requests the election of two directors to the Board of Directors.
+Proposal 2 requests the ratification of the appointment of Deloitte & Touche LLP as our registered independent public accountant for the fiscal year ending December 31, 2012.
+Proposal 3 requests stockholder approval of an amendment and restatement of the 2007 Stock Option and Incentive Plan.
 Proposal 4 requests an advisory vote on executive compensation.
-Proposal 5 requests an advisory vote on the frequency of the vote on executive compensation.
 Each of the proposals is discussed in more detail in the pages that follow.